mkolodny/3taps/README.rst

 A Python interface for the 3taps API.

-The goal of this library is to map 3taps' endpoints one-to-one with clean, Pythonic methods.
+The goal of this library is to map 3taps' endpoints one-to-one.
+Calls to 3taps are made with clean, Pythonic methods.
 It only handles raw data, allowing you to define your own models.

 Dependencies: